lfn-cnti/bestpractices/CONTRIBUTING.md

 Reviewers - Any community member

-- Everyone in the community is able to and encouraged to do reviews
+- Everyone in the community is able to and encouraged to do reviews.
+Anyone can be a part of the CNF WG community.

 Minor changes: